Diverse by Design

 Diverse—Maximizing our community’s diversity around the dimensions of race, economics, gender, age, religion, learning differences, and school background

-Equitable—Every learner, family, and staff member receives the support they need to develop to their potential
+Caring—Every learner, family, and staff member receives the support they need to develop to their potential

 what success looks like: